Exploring Lithium and Potash in the Paradox Basin

 The brines within the Paradox basin are multi-commodity brines with potentially economic concentrations of high-grade lithium, bromine, potassium and boron.
 Samples taken from various zones within the basin include 66 ppm to 500 ppm lithium, 18,800 ppm to 41,958 ppm potassium and 1,150 ppm to 6,100 ppm bromine.

-New Tech Lithium has taken advantage of its first mover status within this region to gather extensive knowledge on the area through the purchase of a significant database made up of historic oil and gas well logs, production data and seismic survey data.
-The company is working on developing both lithium-brine and potash projects with the goal of making them production ready.
+New Tech has taken advantage of its first mover status within this region to gather extensive knowledge on the area through the purchase of a significant database made up of historic oil and gas well logs, production data and seismic survey data.
+The company is exploring both lithium-brine and potash projects with the goal of making them production ready.

 Utah lithium property